-Spiced Apple Cider– fresh, sweet and tart apples, cooked with sugar and warm spices like cinnamon, cloves and ginger, strained through a sieve a few times to get a warm clear cider that can warm up your soul on a cold winter night.
-It’s like having apple pie… in a mug!
+Spiced Apple Cider– fresh, sweet and tart apples, cooked with sugar and warm spices like cinnamon, cloves and ginger, and strained, to get a delicious cup of cider that can warm up your soul on a cold winter night.

 The big bonus is, that the day we make it, the whole house smells like a giant apple pie, who can complain about that now!
 Can you tell how much we like apple pie 🙂

 I use organic Pink Lady or Gala apples for the sweetness, and the Granny Smith apples give it a slight tart bite.
 The cinnamon, cloves, and ginger give it the warmth, almost as if you were curled up by the fireplace!

 It is pretty easy to double-up this recipe and make it in large batches, which makes it perfect for serving during big get-togethers.

-Re-Use the Pulp for Apple Spice Pancakes
+Use the Pulp for Apple Spice Pancakes

-Prep: Tie the cloves and cinnamon sticks in a cheese cloth, to make a spice pouch.
+- Prep: Tie the cloves and cinnamon sticks in a cheese cloth, to make a spice pouch.
 Core the apples and slice them in 1/4 inch slices.

-Turn Instant Pot on.
+- Turn Instant Pot on.
 Add the sliced apples, brown sugar, ginger, spice pouch, and water into the Instant Pot.
 Stir well.
 Close lid.
 Set vent to Sealing mode.
 Press 15 minutes Manual (high) or Pressure Cook.

-Open lid after letting the pressure release naturally for 15 minutes, (QR after 15).
+- Open lid after letting the pressure release naturally for 15 minutes, (QR after 15).
 Use a spatula stir and break down the apples.
 Alternatively, use a potato masher to fully mash the apples.

-Strain this mix through a strainer into a separate bowl, using a spatula to push down the pulp.
+- Strain this mix through a strainer into a separate bowl, using a spatula to push down the pulp.
 After you are done straining, strain the liquid once more, stirring only lightly, so the strainer holds back the pulp.
 Don't discard the pulp, it can be used as applesauce for making pancakes and Apple cake.
 The apple cider is ready to drink.